Rachael Horovitz

 Rachael Horovitz (born 1962) is an American film producer.
-She is known for producing the film Moneyball, and the TV series Patrick Melrose.
+She is known for producing the film Moneyball, and the miniseries Patrick Melrose.

 Early life

 Horovitz is the daughter of playwright Israel Horovitz and the late painter Doris (née Keefe), and the sister of the musician Adam Horovitz.
 Her father is Jewish, whereas her mother, who was of Irish descent, was Catholic.

 Raised in Greenwich Village in an eclectic household filled with artists, musicians, writers, and seamstresses, Horovitz graduated from Phillips Academy Andover.
 She also attended the University of North Carolina at Chapel Hill where she was a member of St. Anthony Hall.
 After college, she lived in Paris where, at the suggestion of family friend playwright Samuel Beckett, she went to work at Shakespeare and Co. bookstore on the Left Bank.
 Following her return to New York, she worked in Mayor Edward I. Koch's administration as an assistant to Parks Commissioner Henry J. Stern.